 History

-Dr. Philip K. Wood dedicated his career to the treatment and rehabilitation of people with disabilities and acknowledged their capabilities and determination when he practiced at Dodd Hall in Columbus.
+Dr. Philip K. Wood dedicated his career to treating and rehabilitating people with disabilities and acknowledged their capabilities and determination when he practiced at OSU’s Dodd Hall.
 Thus, Ohio was the very first state to recognize a “Ms. Wheelchair” (then “Miss Wheelchair”) representative in 1972.
-“Miss Wheelchair Ohio,” Julie Cochran-Rogers, used her title to advocate for structural and educational accessibility and break societal stigmas regarding the disabled community – with great success.
-Appreciation of this state organization’s accomplishments led to its growth to a national level, and Ms. Wheelchair America, Inc. was created.
+“Miss Wheelchair Ohio,” Julie Cochran-Rogers, used her title to advocate for structural and educational accessibility and break societal stigmas regarding the disability community – with great success.
+Appreciation of this state organization’s accomplishments led to its growth to a national level, and Ms. Wheelchair America was established.
 Now, 30 states participate.

 [Image description: This black-and-white headshot pictures Julie Cochran-Rogers with short dark hair, wearing a white floral blouse and dark jacket.]